Seph29/Lumos-G1/README.md

 2. Install the APK on the G1 (via ADB, etc.)
 3. Launch the app and follow the on-screen instructions

-The matching `.xdelta` patch is already bundled in the app.

 ---

 ## External Binaries